Ballito and surrounding areas on the North Coast of KwaZulu-Natal.

-Upmarket Ballito is thriving with the developments of Simbithi Eco-Estate, Zimbali Estate, Dunkirk, Brettenwood, as well as many other residential 'resort-style living' investments.
+Upmarket Ballito is thriving with the developments of Simbithi Eco-Estate, Zimbali Estate, Dunkirk, Brettenwood, as well as many other residential secured estate style living' investments.

-With land becoming increasingly scarce in the sister neighbourhood of Umhlanga Rocks, and King Shaka airport, South Africa's newest international airport, less than 12 minutes away between Verulem and Tongaat, together with the Dube Trade Port, the latest property "hot-spot" is right here!
+With land becoming increasingly scarce in the sister neighbourhood of Umhlanga Rocks, and King Shaka airport, South Africa's newest international airport, less than 12 minutes away along the N2 and between Verulem and Tongaat, together with the Dube Trade Port, the latest property "hot-spot" is right here on the Dolphin Coast.

 To acquire your piece of Ballito or the surrounding area contact one of the many real estate agents in town.
 There are many areas to choose from, the more expensive beach or the more reasonable inland properties.

-This is the very popular and scenic Ballito promenade snaking along the beach front for 2.6km from Willard Beach to Thompsons Bay.
+This is the very popular and scenic Ballito promenade snaking along the beach front for 2.6km from Willard Beach to Salmon Bay.

 From early morning to late evening you will find locals and visitors strolling, walking and excising along this pathway, or simple taking in the scenery by watching other beach front activities.
 There is also a good chance of seeing a school of dolphins surfing in the waves or a whale or two in the deeper water off backline.

-If things get a little warm one could cool down at the Clarke Bay tidal pool.
+If things get a little warm one could cool down in the Clarke Bay tidal pool.